-'Affiliate' means any parent, partner, or subsidiary of Purchaser, or any parent or subsidiary of any of them, or any parent or subsidiary further on in the chain of ownership, or any partnership wherein all partners are Affiliates within this definition.
+"Affiliate" means any parent, partner, or subsidiary of Purchaser, or any parent or subsidiary of any of them, or any parent or subsidiary further on in the chain of ownership, or any partnership wherein all partners are Affiliates within this definition.

 1.1.2.
-"Agreement' consists of those documents listed in Material Supply Agreement.
+"Agreement" consists of those documents listed in Material Supply Agreement.

-"Commencement Date' means the first date on which Purchaser may issue a Release Authorization.
+"Commencement Date" means the first date on which Purchaser may issue a Release Authorization.

-“Delivery” means the act of Vendor transferring Goods to Purchaser in accordance with this Agreement.
+"Delivery" means the act of Vendor transferring Goods to Purchaser in accordance with this Agreement.

-'Delivery of Goods" means all work necessary to provide Goods to Purchaser in accordance with this Agreement.
-When Vendor has agreed to provide goods pursuant to a consignment arrangement, the Release Authorization must provide that Delivery is not complete until the Goods have actually been delivered to and or used by the Customer.
+"Delivery of Goods" means all work necessary to provide Goods to Purchaser in accordance with this Agreement.
+When Vendor has agreed to provide goods pursuant to a consignment arrangement, the Release Authorization must provide that Delivery is not complete until the Goods have actually been delivered to and or used by the Purchaser.

-“Final Release Date” means the last date on which Purchaser may order materials hereunder.
+"Final Release Date" means the last date on which Purchaser may order materials hereunder.

-"Purchaser” means the legal entity specified in the Material Supply Agreement, which may be acting as agent for Customer.
+"Purchaser" means the legal entity specified in the Material Supply Agreement.

-“Price” means the amount as set out in Exhibit A that Purchaser shall pay for Goods or for other obligations assumed pursuant to this Agreement.
+"Price" means the amount as set out in Exhibit B that Purchaser shall pay for Goods or for other obligations assumed pursuant to this Agreement.

-"Revision' means an alteration or modification to the Agreement, a revision to Goods completed or being completed, a deletion in supply of Goods already authorized, or addition to Goods to be supplied.
+"Revision" means an alteration or modification to the Agreement, a revision to Goods completed or being completed, a deletion in supply of Goods already authorized, or addition to Goods to be supplied.

-“Scheduled Delivery Date” means the date specified by a Release Authorization for completion of the Delivery of Goods therein described, or if none is specified, the Delivery of Goods shall be completed within a reasonable time.
+"Scheduled Delivery Date" means the date specified by a Release Authorization for completion of the Delivery of Goods therein described, or if none is specified, the Delivery of Goods shall be completed within a reasonable time.